ucsb-cs130a/PA2/README.md

 make
 ./GraphTester
 ```
-It is highly recommended that you do not edit the make file, and instead add your ownd tests to GraphTester.
+It is highly recommended that you do not edit the make file, and instead add your own tests to GraphTester.

 ## Deadlines
 **Novemebr 23rd**: In order to encourage you to start early 10% of your grade will be given for passing autograded testing for M4 by November 23rd at 11:59pm